 Vegas Over/Under: 30.5

-The Record Projection: 28-54 of fromal The Bet: Under with confidence that is marginal Rinse and repeat.
+Fromal’s Record Projection: 28-54 The Bet: Beneath with marginal confidence Rinse and repeat.

-Every year, Vegas provides a realistic expectation, listens because the public works itself into a frenzy about the diminished expectations for a major-market team and then (probably) collectively yells as its prediction either ends accurate or too optimistic.
+Each year, Vegas provides a realistic anticipation, listens because the people works itself into a frenzy about the diminished expectations for a major-market team and then (probably) collectively yells as its prediction either ends accurate or overly optimistic.

-The last time New York exceeded the projection by more than a single game was 2012-13, along with the roster was quite a bit different.
-So if this year break the mould?
+The last time New York exceeded the projection by more than one match was 2012-13, and the roster was quite a bit different.
+So if this season break the mold?

 Yes, Kristaps Porzingis is gifted.
 Yes, Tim Hardaway Jr. could inject more offensive firepower to the lineup.
-Yes, Madison Square Garden will most likely be full of cheering fans, even though a few (many?)
-Of them will be rooting on the opposition.
+Yes, Madison Square Garden will most likely be full of cheering fans, even if some (many?)
+Of them will probably be rooting on the resistance.

-However, Carmelo Anthony remains on the roster, and there is no end in sight into the never-ending will-they-won’t-they exchange saga.
-Ramon Sessions, Frank Ntilikina and Ron Baker comprise the rotation.
-Convincing thickness exists at zero places.
+But Carmelo Anthony remains on the roster, and there is no end in sight into the endless will-they-won’t-they trade saga.
+Ramon Sessions, Frank Ntilikina and Ron Baker comprise the point-guard rotation.
+Convincing depth exists at zero places.

 Please.
-Don’t bet on the Knicks to win more than 30 games.
+Don’t bet on the Knicks to win over 30 games.